 Meg feels that there is nothing wrong with drinking a bottle at that age as long as your child is only drinking the recommended amount of daily milk intake, is drinking the right thing in the bottle and not drinking a bottle at night.

 It’s more a case of what and when.
-From one year old your child should be drinking cows milk and not formula or breast milk and no more than 300ml of milk a day, split into two or three bottles for the day.
+From one year old your child should be drinking cows milk and not formula (even if it is the best baby formula in South Africa) or breast milk and no more than 300ml of milk a day, split into two or three bottles for the day.
 Don’t give fruit juice in a bottle, it has even more sugar in it than milk and this can lead to bad dental health.